elialbert/elialbert.github.com/_posts/2019-12-6-cheesiness4.md

 (We could argue all day on how deep or true this is but I'm going to take it as granted for the purposes of this essay series, so feel free to leave if you don't like it.)

 Revolutionary art consists of trying, through an infinite variety of means, to convince others of the above.
-And that message is a bitter pill, and will only be accesible in certain ways, at certain times, to certain people.
+And that message is a bitter pill, and will only be accessible in certain ways, at certain times, to certain people.

 Anti-revolutionary communication, which I won't call art, but which we could call "modern entertainment", has only one purpose: to sell as much as possible.
 But to do that, it reduces its appeal to the lowest common denominator and makes itself as accessible as possible.
 This means it will always be easier to spread than art.
 It isn't _trying_ to disagree with the purpose of revolutionary art as stated above, but making something as appealing as possible makes it simple, and revolutionary ideas are not simple.
 What sells well is individual distraction, and what sells well and widely is simple individual distraction.
 So we can say that, as opposed to the above, modern entertainment has as its driving force: